ficocelliguy/bitburner-src/src/Documentation/doc/en/programming/cyberdeck.md

 ### The Rack

 Any console jockey can buy an off-the-shelf setup, but the heart of a true netrunner's kit is their customized mod setup.
 Cyberdecks have a rack of slots to arrange mods on, up to a limit.
-Each custom module provides benefits: stat buffs and extra sockets to daisy-chain other mods.
+Each custom module provides benefits: stat buffs, and extra sockets to daisy-chain other mods.
 Most also typically come with stat debuff downsides.
 Mods can be dragged onto the rack and re-arranged, or placed in storage for later use.

-Mods only take effect when charged.
-They need power either by being wired directly to the I/O panel at the top of the rack, or connected to another mod that is powered.
-Connections between mods link together two sockets of the same color.
-Note that connections of a color cannot overlap or intersect with other wires of that same color - arrange your mods carefully!

 Mods vary wildly, but the different types typically have some features in common.